Will your idea work?

 It is critical that you have an understanding of the social issue you are looking to tackle.
 If you have first hand experience of it – for example you are an ex-offender with an idea to reduce re-offending – then your personal experience means you are well placed to come up with a solution.
 If you have not been directly affected by the issue you are looking to address, you should have spoken to and have an understanding of the experiences and aspirations of the people your idea is designed to benefit.

 There may already be some great social enterprises doing something similar to what you want to do.
 It is beneficial to find out who they are for two main reasons:

 You need to be able to communicate how your idea is different and why someone should use your services over someone else’s.

 2. They may be willing to share their knowledge and experiences with you.

 Social entrepreneurs tend to be happy to share their experiences with like-minded individuals.
 Contact them and see if you can speak to someone to find out more about their model and what their challenges have been.
-Our directory is a good place to look for existing social enterprises.

 Have you spoken to people about your idea?

 To test if your idea is likely to work you will need to tell people about it and seek their feedback.
 You should try not to be too protective or defensive about your idea.
 The concept you originally came up with will naturally evolve over time as you gather other people’s insight and point of view.

 Keep an open mind and listen to feedback.
 It will be particularly useful to speak to your potential customers and listen to their feedback.